vpavan2105/bcc-news/README.md

           └── vite.config.js

-## Features
-List out the key features of your application.

 ### Features:
 - **News Categories:** Provides a wide array of news categories including world news, politics, business, technology, science, health, and more.